 There is a lot to learn from the people of Melaque, particularly about community living and living in the moment.

 Ironically, a well known Mexican expression is “mañana”, which translates as tomorrow.
+People will often say, “mañana” about a challenge they are not prepared to engage at that precise moment.
+Things still get done.
+While some interpret “mañana” as a sign of procrastination or laziness, in my experience is it a sign of wisdom.
+“Everything has its season, everything has its time”.
+If I am not directly dealing with something, what is helpful in worrying about it?
 It is said without rush and with acceptance of the reality of the moment.
 Mexican culture understands and embodies the importance of living in today.

 Regarding community, Melaque is a friendly place where all types of people are welcomed and find a place.
 Children and the elderly are welcome at every party.
 Strong family ties allow people to help each other.